This article was originally written in June, 2014 and updated in March, 2020.

-A shoulder injury slowed down Lindgren’s progress and the Islanders decided not to renew Lindgren’s contract after the 2001-02 season.
-Lindgren signed with the Vancouver Canucks where a back injury limited him to 59 games with the Canucks, before he decided to retire.
+A shoulder injury slowed down Lindgren’s progress and the Islanders decided not to renew his contract after the 2001-02 season.
+Lindgren signed with the Vancouver Canucks, where a back injury limited him to 59 games.
+After that, he elected to retire.

-Lindgren appeared in 387 games, tallying 54 goals and 74 assists.
-The Jets could have had Saku Koivu and Todd Bertuzzi were taken 21st and 23rd overall respectively, but passed on both players.
-Just another mistake at the draft table.
+Lindgren appeared in 387-career games, tallying 54 goals and 74 assists.
+The Jets could have had Saku Koivu or Todd Bertuzzi as they were taken 21st and 23rd overall respectively.

 Jets Much Better at the Draft Table These Days